How to Run a Volleyball Serve-a-Thon Fundraiser

 If volleyball is popular at your school, a volleyball serve-a-thon is a great way to get people engaged in fundraising.
 Volleyball serve-a-thons are tons of fun while being successful fundraisers for schools, extra-curriculars, and clubs.

-This page outlines the A-Z of volleyball serve-a-thons, including planning, tracking donations, and tips for organizing and promoting the fundraiser.
+Here, we’ll show you the A-Z of volleyball serve-a-thons, including planning, tracking donations, and ideas on how to organize and promote it.

 What is a Volleyball Serve-a-Thon?

 A volleyball serve-a-thon combines the best of a volleyball tournament and a-thon-style fundraisers.
 Like other a-thons, volleyball serve-a-thons use peer-to-peer fundraising.

 Participants sign up in teams and ask for support through pledges.
 Because participants ask for donations from friends, family, and coworkers, this type of fundraiser can reach a huge amount of potential donors.

 Volleyball Serve-a-Thon Goals & Rules

 Treat these as a base and feel free to tailor these to suit your specific event.

 A volleyball serve-a-thon is made up of 2 main parts: the pledge collection and the tournament.
 Give teams at least 2 to 4 weeks before the tournament to register and collect donations.

 The tournament should be at least 1 day, usually a Saturday or Sunday.
 If you have a large amount of teams, it might need to be a 2-day event.
 A typical volleyball game is 60 to 90 minutes, so plan around 90 minutes per game.